guoquheweilai/CarND-Term1-P5-Vehicle-Detection-and-Tracking/writeup.md

 #### 2. Show some examples of test images to demonstrate how your pipeline is working.
 What did you do to optimize the performance of your classifier?

-Ultimately I searched on multiple scale using HLS 3-channel HOG features plus spatially binned color and histograms of color in the feature vector, which provided a nice result.
+Ultimately I searched on multiple scales using HLS 3-channel HOG features plus spatially binned color and histograms of color in the feature vector, which provided a nice result.
 Those features extraction, classifying and window drawing were implemented in the function `find_cars()`.
 To enhance the efficiency of classifying, there are few code in `find_cars()` to extract HOG features just once for the entire region of interest in each full image / video frame.
 Please refer to the below images for your reference.